chiefspace/Foreman-deploy/README.md

-# Foreman-deploy | Katello with DHCP/DNS/TFTP and discovery image
+# Foreman Installation with DHCP/DNS/TFTP and discovery image
-Fully foreman installation (DHCP/DNS/TFTP) using ansible
+**Fully installation using ansible - RHEL9 Foreman Guide**
+- Install Forman with katello, puppet, and discovery plugin.
+- Autoconfig DCHP/DNS and TFTP.
+- Be 100% ready to use: deploy servers via PXE (using discovery image)

 For this, the follow Server is using: